Do you think you have an Enneagram type 3 child? Read this blog for everything you need to know about parenting the Enneagram 3 as a child!

 They take on the appearance of The Helper in some aspects, meaning that they seem kind, giving, and selfless.
 3w2s kids are social butterflies and they love to put together community events, throw parties, volunteer, etc.

-If your child is a 3w2, it is vital that you are making time for them to be with people who allow them to step into your authenticity and make them feel less image-conscious
+If your child is a 3w2, you must be making time for them to be with people who allow them to step into your authenticity and make them feel less image-conscious

 Enneagram 3w4 Child